Mo Dewji: Scaling heights of remarkable success

 Q: Where did your path lead after university?

-A: After university, I landed a job on Wall Street with JP Morgan.
+A: After graduating, I landed a job on Wall Street with JP Morgan.
 It was incredibly tough.
-Even with a $40,000 salary and a $20,000 bonus, New York was—and still is—expensive.
-Between a 100-hour work week, heavy taxes, and a $2,500 monthly rent for a tiny room in Manhattan, I barely had enough left to eat.
-I eventually called my father for help, but his message was clear: I was wasting my time in America and it was time to come home.
+Even with a $40,000 salary and a $20,000 bonus, New York was—and still is—brutally expensive.
+Between a gruelling 100-hour work week, heavy taxes, and a $2,500 monthly rent for a tiny room in Manhattan, I barely had enough left to eat.
+I eventually called my father for help, but his message was clear: I was wasting my time in America, and it was time to return home.

 Q: Do you still maintain connections with your former teachers and classmates?